Leody Taveras Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.24 team ERA that ranks 17th across all MLB pitching staffs.
+- The Angels' 4.22 team ERA ranks 16th among all league pitching staffs.

-- Barria (2-2) gets the starting nod for the Angels in his fourth start of the season.
-He has a 2.08 ERA in 39 2/3 innings pitched, with 37 strikeouts.

-- The righty's most recent appearance came on Thursday against the Chicago Cubs, when he went five innings, surrendering two earned runs while giving up three hits.
+- The lefty last pitched on Friday against the Chicago Cubs, when he threw 5 2/3 innings, allowing one earned run while giving up five hits.

-- The 26-year-old has put up a 2.08 ERA and 8.5 strikeouts per nine innings in 14 games this season, while allowing a batting average of .186 to his opponents.
+- The 23-year-old has amassed a 4.79 ERA and 10.9 strikeouts per nine innings across 11 games this season, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.